Iiii-I-I-I/year-in-review-2019/README.md

 This is a proof of concept for a year-in-review of the wikis on the [Weird Gloop](https://weirdgloop.org) network.
 You can view it live [here](https://iiii-i-i-i.github.io/year-in-review/).

-The intent is to create something like [Forum:Weird Gloop week 2 update](https://meta.weirdgloop.org/w/Forum:Weird_Gloop_week_2_update), except formatted in a reader-friendly way with nice colors and shit.
+The intent is to create something like [Forum:Weird Gloop week 2 update](https://meta.weirdgloop.org/w/Forum:Weird_Gloop_week_2_update), except formatted in a reader-friendly way and maybe with more interesting stuff for non-editors with nice colors and shit.
 Some ideas for what it could contain:

 ### Traffic stats
 - [ ] pageviews, etc. - don't reveal actual numbers?